 It's official!
-This September Tatiana Berman will be performing the Inspire program at the new 35 million-dollar Dr. Rodney R. Lafon Performing Arts Center in New Orleans.
+Tatiana Berman will be performing the Inspire program at the new 35 million-dollar Dr. Rodney R. Lafon Performing Arts Center in New Orleans.
 Tour locations include New York, Baltimore, Cincinnati, Tucson, Atlanta and Palm Beach with venues such as Le Poisson Rouge.
 Most of the presentations on tour include interactive and educational opportunities - Q & A and workshops.

 Stay tuned for ticket details and concert dates for this tour!